Take A Medical Look At Your Brain

 The Right Side Brain

 Just like the left side, the right side of the brain controls the opposite half of the body.
 Get a scratch on your left hand and it's the right side of your brain that will register the pain.
 Since the left side of the brain takes care of reading and writing, the right side of the brain is the part that comes up with the ideas to read and write about.
-The right side of the brain processes emotions, decides what it thinks about a certain kind of music, and can remember a smell or a color.
+The right side of the brain processes emotions and decides what it thinks about a certain kind of music.
+It can also remember a smell or a color.

 While it may seem like each side of the brain has a lot of work to do, they're set up in four different lobes that handle different tasks.
 Think of a lobe like a desk or work station where the worker can do only one thing.
 If the brain needs to say something, make a decision, or exhibit self-control, the person sitting at the first desk (the frontal lobe) will handle that job.
 The temporal lobe is the desk that looks up different memories and emotions, and it helps the brain figure out what it's hearing, too.
 The occipital lobe will interpret what is seen through the eyes, whether it's an approaching Frisbee or words on a page.